 - feelings of fatigue

-Your mood changes and behaviors need to be significantly different than your typical moods and behaviors to receive a diagnosis of bipolar disorder.
-Not all episodes, like a hypomanic episode, will cause problems in your social or work life.
+A person’s mood changes and behaviors need to be significantly different than their typical moods and behaviors to receive a diagnosis of bipolar disorder.

 Bipolar disorder can present in many different ways.
 The severity of the symptoms can also vary greatly.
 Some people have very mild symptoms.
 For these people, treatment can significantly limit the impact bipolar disorder has on their lives.
 Other people have more severe symptoms.
 Even with treatment, bipolar disorder can have a significant impact on these people’s lives.

 Pay attention to the things that trigger episodes.
-Identifying signs that an episode is coming on can also help.
+Identifying signs that an episode is coming on can help.
 Include the people close to you in this process.
-They can offer support and alert you to possible triggers or behavior changes that indicate an episode is starting.
-When you can recognize that an episode is developing, you can aggressively intervene with strategies learned in therapy sessions.
+They can offer support.
+They can also alert you to possible triggers or behavior changes.
+These may indicate that an episode is starting.
+When you can recognize that an episode is developing, you can intervene.
+Use strategies that you’ve learned in therapy.

 You should also try to follow a healthy lifestyle that includes: